 Thus ensues a mass search for Salander.
 Given that she is in the care of the state, every personal detail about Salander is made public including her stays in psychiatric units and foster homes.
 However, no one can find Salander despite the fact that her photo is plastered across every newspaper in Sweden.
 Blomqvist does not however believe that Salander murdered his two friends.
 After their adventures the previous year, he knows she is not a killer without being provoked.
 And he doesn’t think his friends provoked her in any way.

 Instead, Blomqvist believes that Svensson scared someone through his work and paid for it with his life.
 He decides to run his own investigation given that the police are busy wasting their time digging up Salander’s past.
-This involves sifting through all the information Svensson has collected and interviewing the punters again.
+This involves sifting through all the information Svensson has collected and interviewed the punters again.
 Moreover, the only way he can communicate with the elusive Salander is via the computer network.

 Did Salander kill Svensson and Johansson?
 If so, why?